Sudo-Ivan/tactical-nixos/README.md

 Voice Cloning
 Radio Direction Finding

-**Hardware Encryption**
+**FPGA Encryption Integration**

-There will be a optional package to integrate FPGA encryption versus software based for my software.
+There will be a optional package to integrate FPGA encryption versus software-based for my software.
+This is something my team will be using because we have a high privacy and security model.

 [Kryptor FPGA](https://www.crowdsupply.com/skudo/kryptor-fpga)

 ## Where to follow my progress

-You can follow my public progress here or on [X (twitter)](https://twitter.com/sudo_ivan), feel free to contact me if you have ideas to contribute or are interested in testing.
+For now, you can follow my public progress here or on [X (twitter)](https://twitter.com/sudo_ivan), feel free to contact me if you have ideas to contribute or are interested in testing.

 **Check out a early preview:**